Hyperthyroidism (overactive thyroid)

 Here's some information to help you get ready for your appointment and to know what to expect from your health care provider.

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do to get ready for it, such as not eat or drink for a certain amount of time.

 - Write down any symptoms you have, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Make a note of key personal information, including things like recent life changes, or major stresses.

 - Take a family member or friend along, if possible.
-Someone who accompanies you may remember information you missed or forgot.
+Someone who is there with you may remember information you missed or forgot.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For hyperthyroidism, some basic questions to ask your doctor include:
+Writing a list of questions will help you make the most of your time with your health care provider.
+For hyperthyroidism, some questions to ask include: